Millie Clode

-Camilla Clode (born 1 September 1982) is an English television presenter.
-Since January 2006, she has worked for Sky Sports News and also providing statistical analysis on ITV's The Colour of Money in 2009.
+Camilla Clode (born 1 September 1982) is an English former television presenter.
+She worked for Sky Sports News and also provided statistical analysis on ITV's The Colour of Money.

 Education

 Clode attended St Leonards School in St Andrews before graduating from Oxford Brookes University with a 2:1 in English Studies.

 Career

 Her initial forays into the world of presenting included hosting a show on Oxford Brookes Radio Station Obsession FM and presenting the Great Big British Quiz for Quiz TV.

 She co-hosted The Colour of Money on ITV in early 2009.
 In July 2010, she presented The Poker Lounge on Channel 4.

 Personal life

 She married Kingsley Ford in February 2011.